OpenSextant/Xponents/solr/README.md

 We refer to **Xponents Solr** informally as `XP_SOLR`, which is `./Xponents/solr` in source tree, but in distribution it defaults to `./Xponents-VER/xponents-solr` to distinguish it from the raw source.
-Because Gazetteer and related metadata is constantly updated, this folder in distribution or in your runtime may be versioned as `/path/to/xponents-solr-YYYYQQ` for clarity.
 The typical release schedule for the `XP_SOLR` distribution is quarterly.
 The OpenSextant/Xponents JVM argument used to set this index path is `opensextant.solr` which must be set to the `solr7` index folder, i.e. `XP_SOLR/solr7`.
 This may be an absolute or relative path.

 Keep the `./xponents-solr/` folder in tact, although only the `solr7` index folder is used at runtime -- The other folders provide a fully operational Solr Server.